grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 [^collectionsremark]: If you never used collections before and you are not a copy-editor, then you are probably reading the wrong book :-)

 [^nullobject]: Actually, this pattern has a name and the name is...
 Null Object (surprise!).
 You can read more on this pattern at http://www.cs.oberlin.edu/~jwalker/nullObjPattern/ and http://www.cs.oberlin.edu/~jwalker/refs/woolf.ps (a little older document)

+[^simplerbutnotflexible]: There are simple ways, yet none is as flexible as using factories.